Gemini 3 Flash vs GPT-5.4 Mini on magicdoor.ai (2026): Lowest Cost or Better Tooling?

 Usually yes. magicdoor.ai starts at $6/month and includes $1 in credits, with usage-based pricing on top.
 The product's own framing is that most users stay around $8-10/month total, which is much lower than stacking separate provider subscriptions.

-Want the cheapest first pass and the better file-analysis fallback in one account?
-Try magicdoor.ai and switch between Gemini, GPT, Claude, Grok, Perplexity, and 9 image models as the job changes.
+Want the cheapest first pass and the OpenAI file-analysis fallback in one account?
+Try magicdoor.ai and switch between Gemini, GPT, Claude, Grok, Perplexity, Together AI models, and 8 active image models as the job changes.

 Copyright © 2026 magicdoor.ai